Create a TXT Record for Federation

 This example creates a TXT record in the forward lookup zone

-For detailed parameter and syntax information, see Dnscmd.
+For detailed syntax and parameter information, see Dnscmd.

 After you create a TXT record for Federation, you may also want to: